aml-wajeh/aml-wajeh/README.md

 ## 🚀 About Me

-Hi there! 👋 I’m Aml, and I’m passionate about data analytics.
-I love diving into datasets, uncovering insights, and turning raw numbers into meaningful stories.
-Whether it’s wrangling data, creating visualizations, or building predictive models, I’m all in!
-Beyond my professional pursuits, I am an avid chess player, which complements my analytical approach to data analysis.
-I thrive in dynamic environments and am always eager to tackle and learn from new challenges.
+Hi there! 👋 I am a seasoned Business Intelligence Analyst, Skilled Power BI Engineer, and Passionate Data Analyst with a robust foundation in business administration and a fervent curiosity for artificial intelligence.
+Throughout my career, I have transformed complex datasets into strategic insights that drive informed decision-making and fuel sustainable business growth.
+My commitment to excellence is evident in every project, as I strive to reveal the hidden stories within data through statistical analysis, predictive modeling, and visual storytelling.

+Leveraging an extensive technical toolkit—including SQL, Excel, Power BI, Python, R, and Tableau—I have honed my expertise in data cleaning, mining, and visualization.
+My hands-on experience spans a variety of projects, from an HR analysis that enhanced employee retention by 15% to a comprehensive pizza sales analysis that pinpointed peak revenue periods and key performance metrics.
+I have also led a newsfeed analysis project that boosted user engagement by 25%, underscoring my ability to translate complex data into actionable business strategies.
+Each endeavor has reinforced my belief in the power of data to transform operations and optimize decision-making processes.

+My professional journey has been enriched by diverse roles ranging from freelance Data Analyst to positions in accounting and operational leadership.
+These experiences have not only sharpened my analytical skills but also deepened my ability to collaborate, lead teams, and communicate effectively across various business functions.
+With a strong academic background, intensive training, and a proven track record in both technical and strategic arenas, I am dedicated to delivering end-to-end data analysis and business intelligence solutions.
+I continuously explore innovative AI applications to further enhance my work, ensuring that every insight contributes to measurable growth and operational excellence.

-**Education:** Bachelor's degree in Business Administration, Damanhur University, Class of 2020.
+**Education:** Bachelor's degree in Business Administration, Damanhour University, Class of 2020.

 **Certifications & Training:**

-  - **Digital Egypt Youth (DEY):** Mastered SQL, Python, R, Tableau, Power BI, and freelancing skills through a comprehensive 120-hour training.
+  - **Digital Egypt Youth (DEY):
+** Mastered SQL, Python, R, Tableau, Power BI, and freelancing skills through a comprehensive 120-hour training.
-  - **Digital Egypt Pioneers Initiative (DEPI):** Completed a six-month intensive program in data analysis and freelancing.
+  - **Digital Egypt Pioneers Initiative (DEPI):
+** Completed a six-month intensive program in data analysis and freelancing.
-  - **Alex the Analyst Bootcamp:** Practical training in SQL, Tableau, Power BI, and Python with a focus on real-world applications.
+  - **Alex the Analyst Bootcamp:
+** Practical training in SQL, Tableau, Power BI, and Python with a focus on real-world applications.

 ## 💻 Technical Toolkit